xiaoxianyu-office/mm/drops/FancyDrops.md

 - `VANILLA`, which keeps all of the "normal" drop behaviors
 - `FANCY`, which enables damage tracking, scoreboards and more advanced drop effects.
 Drops can also be rolled for every participant instead of only once if the relevant config is set to allow it.

 So, in essence, this must be set to `FANCY` in order for the rest of the page to work
+Defaults to `VANILLA`
 ```yaml
   DropOptions:
     DropMethod: FANCY